Ahnenpass

 The Ahnenpaß (literally, "ancestor pass") documented the Aryan lineage of people "of German blood" in Nazi Germany.
 It was one of the forms of the Aryan certificate (Ariernachweis) and issued by the "Reich Association of Marriage Registrars in Germany" (Reichsverband der Standesbeamten in Deutschland e.
 V.).

 The term Aryan in this context was used in a sense widely accepted in the "race science" of the time, which considered that there was a Caucasian race which was sub-divided into Semitic, Hamitic, and Aryan (Japhetic) subraces, the latter corresponding to the Indo-European language family.
-The Nazi ideology limited the category Aryan to certain subgroups, while excluding Slavs as non-Aryan.
+The Nazi ideology limited the category Aryan to specific subgroups, while excluding Slavs as non-Aryan.
 The actual primary objective was to create extensive profiling based on racial data.

-The investigation for lineage was not obligatory, as it was a major undertaking to research the original documents for birth and marriage.
-Many Nazi followers had already begun to research their lineage even before law required it (soon after the NSDAP took power on 30 January 1933).
+The investigation for lineage was not obligatory, as it was a significant undertaking to research the original documents for birth and marriage.
+Many Nazi followers had already begun to research their lineage even before the law required it (soon after the NSDAP took power on 30 January 1933).